Besides its religious significance, Ashura carries many cultural stories.

 In some Muslim countries, Ashura is commemorated very differently, especially among Shia Muslims.

-Some Shia Muslims take Ashura seriously and whip themselves to mourn the death of Husayn Ibn Ali, a grandson of the Prophet Muhammad, who was killed in the Karbala Battle on October 10, 680, which corresponded to the 10th day of Muharram.
+Unlike Ashura in Morocco, some Shia Muslims take Ashura seriously and whip themselves to mourn the death of Husayn Ibn Ali, a grandson of the Prophet Muhammad, who was killed in the Karbala Battle on October 10, 680, which corresponded to the 10th day of Muharram.

 The death of Ibn Ali is widely remembered by Shia as part of a struggle against injustice.